 Hanging "Gardens" of Babylon

-The new media installation Hanging "Gardens" of Babylon takes an immersive approach to exploring the correlation of virtual, physical and pictorial space.
-It deals with the concepts of digital simulated landscape, and the role of organic nature in the context of modern "screen-filled" everyday life.
-It questions what are the necessary characteristics of pictorial representations of architectural or natural spaces, in order for them to take on a virtual trait.
+The ambient Hanging "Gardens" of Babylon takes on an immersive approach to exploring the correlation between virtual mythological and technological space.
+It deals with the concept of a digitally simulated landscape and the role of organic nature within the context of contemporary "screen-filled" everyday life.
+It searches for the characteristics necessary for a pictorial representation of an architectural or natural space to contain a virtual trait.

-view of the installation at the solo exhibition Hanging "Gardens" of Babylon, Klub Kocka Gallery, Split, Croatia
+view of the installation at the Klub Kocka Gallery, Split, Croatia

 photos by Glorija Lizde